Patrick`s profile will be published at a later date

 David retired from teaching in 2017 after 35 years, twelve of which were served as a head teacher in York.
 David has recently become Captain of Sandburn Hall Golf Club and has chosen York Mind as his Captain’s Charity for the year.
 In his professional life David experienced first-hand the impact of mental health on the lives of young people and their families.
 David hopes that his experience as a senior leader and manager of a large comprehensive school will contribute to the work of York Mind allowing us to continue to make a difference to the lives of people of all ages across the City of York.

-Paul now works as a freelance Project Management consultant and trainer having previously worked for various blue-chip organisations in the Yorkshire area.
-Alongside Paul’s day job he is also a volunteer Mental Health Act Manager for the Leeds and York Partnership NHS Foundation Trust.
-Prior to becoming our Chair in 2017, Paul was a trustee for two years and a regular fundraiser for York Mind.
+Paul has worked in Project Management roles for over 20 years, alongside this he also volunteers as a Mental Health Act Manager for the Leeds and York Partnership NHS Foundation Trust.
+Prior to becoming our Chair in 2017, Paul was a trustee for two years and a regular fundraiser for York Mind - he stood down from the Chair role in Nov 2019 due to work commitments and is now Vice Chair.
 Paul has lived experience of mental illness and the associated stigma that can still exist in certain places, especially the workplace.
-Paul is currently completing a part time MA in Psychology and will soon start a Post Graduate Diploma in Voluntary Sector Management with Cass Business School.

 Richard Weston`s profile will be published at a later date.